jaydestro/design-patterns/event-sourcing/source/setup.md

 ## Querying the event source data
 Once you have run [the demo](./code/setup.md) which generates data, you can run queries directly against the event source container by using **Data Explorer** in the Azure Portal.

-1. In Azure Portal, browse to you Cosmos DB resource.
+1. In Azure Portal, browse to you Azure Cosmos DB resource.
 2. Select **Data Explorer** in the left menu.
 3. Select your container, then choose **New SQL Query**.
 ![Screenshot of creating a SQL Query in Data Explorer within the Azure portal.](./images/data-explorer-create-new-query.png)